Yellow Trees wrapped around building

-In celebration of Yayoi Kusama’s past retrospective at the Whitney Museum of American Art earlier this year, two off-site projects took place.
-In one of them Kusama’s rhythmic dotted “Yellow Tree motif transformed a construction site in the Meatpacking District in Manhattan into a giant canvas.
+In celebration of Yayoi Kusama’s past retrospective at the Whitney Museum of American Art earlier in 2012, two off-site projects took place.
+In one of them, Kusama’s rhythmic dotted “Yellow Tree motif transformed a construction site in the Meatpacking District in Manhattan into a giant canvas.
 A detail of the original painting Yellow Trees (1994) has been printed onto special mesh netting and wrapped around the building.
 The large-scale (150 feet wide by 120 feet high) reproduction applies patterns to the surface of the canvas, often using strong linear gestures to give a sense of space along with jarring visual contrast.

-Yayoi Kusama was born in Matsumoto, Japan in 1929.
+Yayoi Kusama was born in Matsumoto, Japan, in 1929.
 She lives and works in Tokyo.